Its-Just-Nans/sudoku-solver/README.md

 # sudoku-resolver

 This is just a program for fun.
-I know it's not optimizing (for exemple using char string instead of int string and convertissor 🤪🤪🤪).
+I know it's not optimized.

 I think I am going to re-build it later/soon :)